 A link to the event will be sent to those that have registered the day before the event.

 If you are a NSW public sector employee, then you are eligible for Affiliate membership free of charge.
 Click here to join.

 How changing how we live & work will allow us to do things differently.

-Deputy Secretaries Deep Dive 4 with Joost de Kock, Alex O'Mara and Kim Curtain
+Deputy Secretaries Deep Dive 4 with Joost de Kock and Alex O'Mara

 Our collective efforts over the last 18 months have shown what our sector is truly capable of.
 We’ve kept NSW open for business, allowed the economy to prosper and enhanced the lives of our citizens by offering new ways of engagement.

 Now we’ve got a once in a generation opportunity to learn from these extraordinary times and truly do things differently.
 NSW’s 11 economic recovery priorities capitalise on and accelerate our sector’s recent innovations.
 These 11 priorities will reshape the future of government services and the work we do.
 Regardless of your Cluster or position, it is critical you understand how each of these priorities will impact the sector and your role in it.

 ABOUT THIS EVENT